-Even if your firm's plan isn't the greatest in the world, it's hard to beat doubling your money while reducing your taxable income.
+Even if your company's plan isn't the greatest in the world, it's hard to beat doubling your money while reducing your taxable income.
 And, of course, the deal is sweet indeed if you're among those lucky workers whose plan offers a cream-of-the-crop lineup of mutual funds.
-But what, exactly, constitutes one of those?
+But what exactly constitutes such a selection?
 Good question.
 Cheap price tags and seasoned management are key, as is intelligent diversification.

-On that front, your plan should feature an anchor fund that specializes in stalwarts such as AT&T
+On that front, your plan should feature an anchor fund that specializes in stalwarts such as Microsoft

 The bottom line?
 If your plan keeps a lid on costs and provides vehicles that you can, um, drive across the market's valuation spectrum, then give your administrator props: He or she has provided a smart way to build a diversified portfolio.